mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-aws-infrastructure-provider-roles/index.md

 ---
 layout: layout.pug
-navigationTitle: Configure an AWS Cloud Provider with a User Role
+navigationTitle: Configure an AWS Provider with a User Role
 title: AWS Role Credentials
-excerpt: Configure an AWS Cloud Provider with a User Role
+excerpt: Configure an AWS Infrastructure Provider with a User Role
 ---

-### Configure an AWS Cloud Provider with a User Role
+### Configure an AWS Infrastructure Provider with a User Role

 <p class="message--important"><strong>IMPORTANT: </strong>We highly recommend using the Role-based method as this is more secure.</p>